-John (pictured above), a Vietnam War Veteran, and former Detroit police officer, also diagnosed with PTSD, has attended two performances this season: "Coming to concerts is a relief for me in terms of getting in a better frame of mind.
+John (pictured above), a Vietnam War Veteran, and former Detroit police officer, diagnosed with PTSD, has attended several performances: "Coming to concerts is a relief for me in terms of getting in a better frame of mind.
 The music is a vehicle that transports me from stress, worry, and depression, and contributes to me being mentally healthy.
 I look forward to coming!
 I can't thank the FCA and DSO enough for providing me with this opportunity to cope with my illnesses."

-John's first visit to the DSO was for the Sensory-Friendly Open Rehearsal of The Firebird, after which DSO cellist Jeremy Crosmer came out to answer some questions about the music.
+John's first visit to the DSO was for the Sensory-Friendly Open Rehearsal of The Firebird in fall 2018, after which DSO cellist Jeremy Crosmer came out to answer some questions about the music.
 John shook his hand, and with a big smile told him: "You make veterans feel good.
 This is what we fought for."

 Music enables listeners to access and process a wide range of human emotion.
-U.S. Veteran Doug (pictured below), Desert Storm and Somalia, says about his experience hearing Andrew Norman's piece Play: "I liked the chaotic parts.
+U.S. Veteran Doug (pictured below), Desert Storm and Somalia, says about his experience hearing Andrew Norman's piece Play in November 2018: "I liked the chaotic parts.
 I can relate to chaotic because of what I've been through.
 It really hit home."

-U.S. service members, veterans, and their families can access discounted tickets to 19 DSO concerts throughout the season – triple the number of concerts offered during the prior season.
+U.S. service members, veterans, and their families can access discounted tickets to 36 DSO concerts throughout the season –nearly double the number of eligible concerts offered last year and more than triple the number offered in the partnership’s inception in 2017.
 The FCA Foundation’s support will also enable DSO musicians to visit Midtown Detroit’s John D. Dingell V.A.
 Medical Center to perform free concerts for patients, visitors, and staff.

-Eligible patrons can use the code HEROES1819 to unlock $10 tickets for any applicable concert.
+Eligible patrons can use the code HEROES1920 to unlock $10 tickets for any applicable concert.
 Also, the code can be used at dso.org/military or by calling the Box Office at (313) 576-5111.